genlaw/genlaw.github.io/resources.md

 [Privacy As Intellectual Property?](https://people.ischool.berkeley.edu/~pam/papers/privasip_draft.pdf) by Pamela Samuelson (2000)

 [What Does it Mean for a Language Model to Preserve Privacy?](https://dl.acm.org/doi/fullHtml/10.1145/3531146.3534642) by  Hannah Brown, Katherine Lee, Fatemehsadat Mireshghallah, Reza Shokri, and Florian Tramèr (2022)
-: Language models use unstructured text data which means private information is nebulous and also unstructured
+: Language models use unstructured text data which means private information is nebulous and also unstructured.

 ## Language Models